yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 The webhook Notification section defines how the agent manages to send notifications to a webhook URL.

-`url`: url where the webhook server is defined
+`url`: url where the webhook server is defined.

 `headers`: information used to verify the webhook.
-Provided by the customer, and may include such information as contentType and Authorization
+Provided by the customer, and may include such information as contentType and Authorization.

 Both webhook and smtp  sections can be configured at the same time.
 The agent will attempt the subscription notifications that are set in the agent config.